-Premiums and other considerations increased \$182.9 million for the Retirement and Income Solutions segment primarily due to higher sales of single premium group annuities with life contingencies.
+Premiums and other considerations decreased \$89.3 million for the Retirement and Income Solutions segment primarily due to lower sales of single premium group annuities with life contingencies.
 The single premium group annuity product, which is typically used to fund defined benefit plan terminations, can generate large premiums from very few customers and therefore premiums tend to vary from period to period.
-Premiums and other considerations increased \$57.5 million for the Benefits and Protection segment primarily due to growth in the Specialty Benefits business.
+This decrease was partially offset by a \$41.7 million increase for the Benefits and Protection segment primarily due to growth in our Specialty Benefits business.

-Fees and other revenues increased \$29.6 million for the Retirement and Income Solutions segment primarily due to an increase in fee revenue stemming from an increase in average monthly account values, which resulted from more favorable financial markets.
-Fees and other revenues increased \$11.0 million for the Benefits and Protection segment primarily due to growth in the Life Insurance business.
-Fees and other revenues increased \$7.9 million for the Principal Asset Management segment primarily due to higher management fee revenue as a result of higher average AUM by our Principal Global Investors operations.
+Fees and other revenues increased \$33.4 million for the Retirement and Income Solutions segment primarily due to an increase in fee revenue stemming from an increase in average monthly account values, which largely resulted from more favorable financial markets.